PKUFlyingPig/MIT6.1600/docs/lab0.md

     _Hint:_ For debugging, run your program on a small-output hash function first to make sure that it can actually find collisions.

+    _Note:_ On gradescope the hash function will be salted differently than on the local tester, so you can not hard-code in a collision, but should instead submit the code that finds the collision itself.